 Editorial comments: The manuscript has been modified and the updated manuscript, 60039_R1.docx, is attached and located in your Editorial Manager account.
 Please use the updated version to make your revisions.
 1. Please take this opportunity to thoroughly proofread the manuscript to ensure that there are no spelling or grammar issues.

+We have read the manuscript carefully and corrected spelling or grammar issues that we could identify.

 2. The highlighted protocol steps are over the 2.75 page limit (including headings and spacing).
 Please highlight fewer steps for filming.

+We have now highlighted fewer steps for filming.

 3. Please use h, min, s for time units.

+We have modified the time units as requested.

 4. Please define all abbreviations before use.

+We have defined all abbreviations before use.

 5. JoVE cannot publish manuscripts containing commercial language.
 This includes company names of an instrument or reagent.
 Please remove all commercial language from your manuscript and use generic terms instead.
 All commercial products should be sufficiently referenced in the Table of Materials and Reagents.
 Examples of commercial language in your manuscript include quickextract, Lipofectamine 2000, MangoTaq, Zeiss Airyscan 880, etc.

+We have now removed the commercial language from the text.

 6. Step 2.12.1, 2.12.3, 2.12.4, 3.3.3, 3.3.4, 3.6.1, 3.7.1, 3.7.2: Each of these steps should be added as a NOTE instead of a protocol step.

+We have now included these steps as a note.

 7. Please include the volume and issue number for each reference.

+We have now included the volume and issue number for each reference.
+Note that some references are websites and do not contain these details.

 8. Please sort the items in alphabetical order according to the name of material/equipment.
 Please use a single space between numerical values and their units.

+We have now incorporated the requested changes to the materials file.